DonRichards/dot-well-known/Explanation_of_Key_Elements.md

 ### Explanation of Key ELements
+This is a suggestion and there is nothing official on this.

 1. **API-Specific Endpoints**:
    - The `Allow` and `Disallow` directives specify API endpoints that crawlers can and cannot access.